longturn/freeciv21/docs/Coding/mapgen.rst

 or two areas generated right next to the sea level.

-Hills and mountains are added at the boundaries between areas in a crude mimic of plate tectonics; this results in large mountain ranges inland and hills all along the coasts.
+Hills and mountains are added at the boundaries between areas in a crude mimic of plate tectonics.
+This results in large mountain ranges inland and hills all along the coasts.

 The initial points used by the algorithm are distributed randomly on the map,